abinit/abinit/doc/tutorial/tdepes.md

 ## Temperature-DEPendence of the Electronic Structure.

-This lesson aims at showing how to get the following physical properties, for periodic solids:
+This tutorial aims at showing how to get the following physical properties, for periodic solids:

   * The zero-point-motion renormalization (ZPR) of eigenenergies